smeea-2018/code-quizz/README.md

 ## Task

-The Challenge is to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+The app is to builds a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code .
 It will have a clean, polished, and responsive user interface.

+## Description

+The app creates a time-bound coding quiz with a set of multiple-choice question, high score board , focused DOM manipulation by using JavaScript to create a new section and remove current section from DOM and saving and retrieving score from local storage.

+The code quiz-app allows you to take quiz.
+The app functions on any device either it is laptop or mobile.
+It features time-bound quiz with multiple choice questions, keeps track of your score you can compare your progress with peers, and socreboard.

 ## User Story

 ```
-AS A coding boot camp student
+AS A user
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
 SO THAT I can gauge my progress compared to my peers
 ```